snowlance7/SCP4666/ThunderStore/README.md

 - SCP-4666 will spawn as an outside enemy with some presents a knife and a sack with unknown contents.
 - Anyone who sees SCP-4666 will be considered a witness and he will stop at nothing to make sure they are dealt with.
 - If a player has a size lower than the default size, they will be considered a child.
 If colliding with a child, SCP-4666 will attempt to abduct them and walk towards the edge of the map before despawning and killing the player.
+There is also a small chance he will abduct you regardless of size.
-- SCP-4666 can periodically teleport and throw his knife.
+- SCP-4666 can periodically teleport behind you if you are out of range.
+- He can throw his knife at you as well as use many different attacks to kill you.
-- If SCP-4666 is killed, he will drop his knife and his sack.
+- If SCP-4666 is killed, he will drop his knife, his "toy" sack, and a few dolls.
 - The knife is throwable and does 1 shovel hit of damage to monsters.
-- The sack is a special item which, when placed in the ship, can revive all players on a team wipe, however, they will be revived as children.
+- The sack is a special item which, when used, has a 50/50 chance for each player to revive them, or spawn a gift
+- The dolls can carry scrap to the ship for you!

+## Upcoming Changes
+- DawnLib Achievements?
+- More attacks/behavior?

 ## About Project SCP